My Search For Plant-Based Entrées

 Search www.happycow.net for additional vegan restaurants, markets, and B&B retreats.

-Michelle Berry lives in Pembroke with her husband, two sons, and boxer.
+Michelle Berry lives in Pembroke with her husband, two sons, and a boxer.
 As the only vegan eater among family and friends, she enjoys introducing plant-based recipes to her community.
 She also loves teaching yoga.
 (You saw that coming, right?
 Namaste.)